NetSuite CPQ Configurator Products

 Clear this box to include the product on the Select Product page when you have completed the setup.

-Clear this box when the product is ready, and use the cache to load the product faster.
+Clear this box when the product is ready, and use the cache to load it faster.

 9. (Optional) In the Category field, select a product category.
 For more information, see Creating Product Categories.